openstack-archive/fuel-docs/pages/release-notes/v6-1/1030-fuel-install.rst

    * The output of the *fuel task* command reports a *400: Bad Request*.

-  For detailed symptoms, cause, and resolution see `Fuel Master and Docker disk space troubleshooting<docker-disk-full-top-tshoot>`.
+  For detailed symptoms, cause, and resolution see :ref:`Fuel Master and Docker disk space troubleshooting<docker-disk-full-top-tshoot>`.
   See also `LP1383741 <https://bugs.launchpad.net/fuel/+bug/1383741>`_.

 * Fuel dashboard may incorrectly show online nodes